25 Sites for Free Stock Photos & Videos You’ll Actually Want To Use

 Free Nature Stock

-Simple and stunning, these nature shots range from serene landscapes to vibrant, macro, still life shots.
-Nature photographer Adrian Pelletier offers free nature stock photos as a gift to the world.
+Simple and stunning, Free Nature Stock photos by photographer Adrian Pelletier range from serene landscapes to vibrant, macro, still life shots.
+This nature photographer offers free nature stock photos as a gift to the world.
 There are thousands of photos, as he has been uploading his work for over five years, and new pictures are added every day.
 You can search by theme, subject, month and year.
-He also just started creating nature stock videos for public use.
+He also has free nature stock videos for public use.

-We learned of this awesome stock image service when an Adobe Spark user said “The marriage of Adobe Spark and Pexels videos is like peanut butter and chocolate!!
+We learned about this awesome stock image service when an Adobe Express user said “The marriage of Adobe Express and Pexels videos is like peanut butter and chocolate!!
 They go perfectly together!!”
 We’ve basically been going steady ever since.

-What’s great about Pexels is that each video clip is fairly short, which works well with Adobe Spark‘s video editor.
+What’s great about Pexels is that each video clip is fairly short, which works well with Adobe Express' video editor.
 The descriptive titles and intuitive categories make for easy, efficient browsing, and best of all, the free videos require no attribution.
-Check out the video above made with Adobe Spark, created by Gen X Social founder, Lorri Ratzlaff, who uses a Pexel video clip to grab attention in an ad for one of her clients.
+Check out the video above made with Adobe Express, created by Gen X Social founder, Lorri Ratzlaff, who uses a Pexel video clip to grab attention in an ad for one of her clients.
+Pexels also has a wide variety of interesting and beautiful free stock photos at your disposal.

 The most common stock sites you’ll find on the web are the ones that provide an abundance of free-to-use images.
 While some of these are general collections, some are perfect resources for specific niches.

-All the high-resolution photos on StockSnap carry the Creative Commons CC0 license, meaning they are copyright-free images that you can use without attribution for commercial projects.
+All the high-resolution photos on StockSnap.io carry the Creative Commons CC0 license, meaning they are copyright free images that you can use without attribution for commercial projects.
 You can also modify the photos how you want.
 StockSnap uses a tag-based category system, so you can use image search to easily find the high-quality photos you need based on emotion, theme, or subject.
 For example, the Wedding category also has links to subsets titled Bride, Groom, and Love.

 StockSnap is free to use, but they do have sponsorship from paid stock sites on their site.
-To get to the free-to-use images, just scroll past the photos with a star in the upper left corner.
+To get to the free-to-use images, just make sure not to select any photos with a star in the upper left corner.

 Whether you’re a food blogger, small business owner, or just a sucker for gorgeous food porn, Foodiesfeed has you covered.
-From macro food shots to culinary scenes to artistic food renderings, all the high-resolution images on the site are under the Creative Commons Zero license.
-Go ahead and edit to your heart’s delight while using these images for commercial purposes.
+From macro food shots to culinary scenes to artistic food renderings, all the high-resolution free photos on the site are under the Creative Commons Zero license.
+Go ahead and edit these photos to your heart’s delight while using these images for commercial purposes.

 Burst is a great go-to site for finding free new photos for websites and commercial purposes.
 Burst is a product of the e-commerce brand Shopify, so the images on the site are often tailored toward themes that resonate with small business owners.
 You’ll find product imagery, like jewelry, apparel, and crafts.
 There’s a range of business-focused stock photos showing diverse people in business.